 "By allowing international law to die in Palestine, they've killed international law everywhere, in Germany as well," Varoufakis shouted from the stage.
 "For international law to mean anything, it must be applied to everyone, because if it doesn't apply to everyone, it doesn't apply to anyone."
 Earlier that day I had attended a press briefing with Philippe Lazzarini, the head of UNRWA, the U.N. agency that supports Palestinian refugees, in the gleaming MSC press center, housed in a former bank.
 About 15 people were there.
 Two hundred and seventy-three of his staff had been killed in Gaza.
 After a targeted misinformation campaign by the Israeli government, UNRWA had lost most of its funding.
 His team's lives were still at risk.
-The ant guests had already left Munich, the ischer Hof, although still accompanied by Custodians: Intelligence for the 21st Century"
+The agency was functioning, he said, "hand to mouth."